jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 > Explicit execution plans files can be used to split plan and apply into separate steps within automation systems.

 Automated build pipelines are precisely the type of "automation systems" the documentation is referring to.
 From now on, if you are reviewing a proposed Terraform automation pipeline that doesn't split `plan` and `apply`, that is a design smell worth investigating.
-Now that we understand the purpose of creating an explicit saved plan, we begin to understand that the build artifact for our pipeline should be the saved plan.
+Now that we understand the purpose of creating an saved plan file, we begin to understand that the build artifact for our pipeline should be the saved plan.
 In between build and deployment, there should be a review and approval step.
 Finally, the deployment should consume the explicit, saved, approved plan.

 With these theoretical underpinnings, let us write our pipeline YAML.
 Here are the build stage steps: